damianhakert/damianhakert.github.io/source/handbook/resellers/index.html.md

 GitLab will strive to support you in your marketing efforts.
 Marketing activities should be focused on GitLab EE, and will usually fall into 1 of 3 categories:

 # Event Funds Requests
 We would like to sponsor events related to issues and solutions that GitLab users face every day, such as DevOps, open source and collaboration.
 Meetups, drink ups, hackathons, trade shows, and seminars are all examples of events that we may help you with.
 Leads gathered at an event that we help fund or promote are required to be shared with us.
+Gitlab will NOT work any lead that is registerd by you.

 We will endeavour to provide funds to support up one event per reseller per quarter.
 We may also be able to provide speakers, promote your event, provide swag, and/or artwork for an event.
 Please note that a request does not mean that funds will automatically be allocated.
 We need to see value in an event to provide support. **Please submit the request for event sponsorship no later than one month before the date of the event.**